riku2015/pyham/README.md

 ### Software requirements
 This program requires [Python](https://www.python.org/) 3.x to be installed.
 Tested with Python 3.6 on Windows.

+[PyAudio](https://pypi.org/project/PyAudio/) is required for sound.
+Mandatory.

 [wxPython](https://pypi.org/project/wxPython/) is required for graphical interface.

-[PyAudio](https://pypi.org/project/PyAudio/) is required for sound.
+Not mandatory.

 ### How to install required libraries:
+> pip install pyaudio
+>
 > pip install wx
->
-> pip install pyaudio

 Or use some other tool to install Python modules/libraries/packages called 'wx' and 'pyaudio'.